 Applying for a loan can be a stressful process.
 With multiple lenders and a vast array of products to choose from, it can be hard to know which is best for you and your situation.

-If you’re struggling to find the right loan or mortgage, or think your financial situation might make you a less than attractive prospect for a lender, a loan broker might be the best option.
+If you’re struggling to find the right loan or mortgage or think your financial situation might make you a less than attractive prospect for a lender, a loan broker might be a good option for you.